A History of the Life and Voyages of Christopher Columbus

 A History of the Life and Voyages of Christopher Columbus is a fictional biographical account of Christopher Columbus written by Washington Irving in 1828.
 It was published in four volumes in Britain and in three volumes in the United States.
 The work was the most popular treatment of Columbus in the English-speaking world until the publication of Samuel Eliot Morison's biography Admiral of the Ocean Sea in 1942.
 It is one of the first examples of American historical fiction and one of several attempts at nationalistic myth-making undertaken by American writers and poets of the 19th century.
-It also helped to perpetuate the myth of the flat Earth.
+It also helped to perpetuate the myth that medieval people believed the Earth was flat.

 Writing

 Irving was invited to Madrid to translate Spanish-language source material on Columbus into English.
-Irving decided instead to use the sources to write his own four-volume biography and history.
+Irving decided to use the sources to write his own four-volume biography and history.
 Irving was a fiction writer and employed his talent to create an hyperbolic story of Christopher Columbus.

-During the research, he worked closely with Alexander von Humboldt, who had recently returned from his own South American trip, and could provide deep knowledge of the geography and science of the Americas and together they charted the route and first landing of Columbus in the Americas.
+During the research, he worked closely with Alexander von Humboldt, who had recently returned from his own North and South American trip, and could provide deep knowledge of the geography and science of the Americas and together they charted the route and first landing of Columbus in the Americas.
 Humboldt praised the biography after its release, which Walls, a biographer of Humboldt, partially attributes to Irving's willingness to pursue a wide-ranging scope of topics within the work, paralleling Humboldt's own effort, Examen Critique.